protomaps/protomaps-leaflet/README.md

 ## Project Status

-The design is still evolving rapidly, so do not expect any kind of stable internal or external-facing API.
+The design is still evolving rapidly, so do not expect any kind of stable internal or external-facing API between minor versions.
 But please do report bugs and discuss requirements in the Issues.

 ## See Also
 * [KothicJS](https://github.com/kothic/kothic-js)